Introduction

 Taking Action and Shaping Your Financial Future

-To become good at budgeting as a single parent, you need to be determined, creative, and strong.
+To become good at budgeting as a single parent, you must be determined, creative, and strong.
 These tips will not only help you save money in the future, but they will also show your kids how to handle money wisely.
 Do something today, like making a budget, saving money for emergencies, or looking into other ways to make money.

 If you want to take your budgeting to the next level, you might want to look into financial training classes or lessons.
 You can set financial goals for future generations by giving yourself the information and tools you need to reach your own.